It’s been a rough year… for the music community, and for all of us.

 But finally, perhaps the craziest example of politics and music colliding… Garth Brooks.

 On two separate occasions, Garth was blasted online for political beliefs that he didn’t even have.
 One time for wearing a BARRY Sanders jersey in Detroit, and more recently after he was asked by the Department of Health if he’d participate in a Coronavirus PSA.
-He didn’t accept, he was only asked, and somehow that turned into an official endorsement for President Trump.
+He didn’t accept, he was only asked, and somehow that turned into an official endorsement for Donald Trump.

 Fans on both sides of the aisle couldn’t wait to bash Garth in both instances, for different political beliefs, none of which were even true.